ianwatts22/jrnl-backend/README.md

 # jrnl

+jrnl is an iMessage journaling chatbot for conversational journlaing in the messaging interface we use every day.
+The system prompt .
+It has the previous 20 messages as context, including the date and time for context.
+We are working on recursive summarization as well, to give provide context from earlier messages while minimizing token usage and irrelevant infomration.

+You can tapback on messages
+- messages you "Love" will be used in the example messages as lightweight RLHF, tailoring the responses towards messages you love.
+- when you question or emphasize, it will clarify or continue respectively

 ## ChatGPT prompt

 Project: iMessage journaling chatbot service called "jrnl".
 It is meant to make it easier for people to journal by providing a conversational interface.